Throw Off the Bowlines

 The firm name was changed to HoonBlitzer Associates, LLC in 2017 when David joined as Phil’s partner.

 The third “leg of the stool” of the HoonBlitzer attorney team was accomplished when Emily Wise joined the firm as an associate in September, 2017.
 Like Phil and David, Emily has deep roots in the Chestertown area and has now realized her dream of a law practice here.

-So there it is . . . a history which began with the creation of a sole practice “out of whole cloth” 35 years ago which has now flourished into a law firm with five seasoned professionals.
+So there it is . . . a history which began with the creation of a sole practice “out of whole cloth” 35 years ago which has now flourished into a law firm with four seasoned professionals.